andrew-dsi/andrew-dsi.github.io/_posts/2021-06-26-linear-regression.md

 ```
 <br>
-After this data pre-processing in Python, we have a dataset for modelling that contains the following fields
+After this data pre-processing in Python, we have a dataset for modelling that contains the following fields...
 <br>
 <br>
 | **Variable Name** | **Variable Type** | **Description** |